 Blanco Reserva – we have loved Blanco for years and were so happy they opened a new “reserve” location closer to us (which is very similar to their other locations).
 Perfect for a Taco Tuesday Happy Hour (all day in the bar), or an elevated mexican meal out.
 You have to get the nachos!

 Misc.
-North Phoenix Spots
+North Phoenix/Scottsdale Spots

 Il Bosco – a small, unassuming building on Shea/Scottsdale with some of our favorite pizza.
 We absolutely love this spot, especially as an easy Friday night dinner!
 We’ve perfected our order with the Alba (add prosciutto), Donna, Valentina, and Aria.
+(Multiple Locations).

 Parma Italian Roots – serving up craft cocktails (A Tre Vie if you’re a bourbon drinker) and scratch-made Italian dishes (Campanelle is rich but to die for).
 Not the vibiest spot but go for the quality.